jltsiren/relative-fm/README.md

   * RLZ parsing that streams the text from disk.
 * Alternate solutions:
   * RLCP based on LCP instead of DLCP can be smaller.
-  * `hyb_vector` could work well in RCS bitvectors, once it supports select queries.
+  * `hyb_vector` could work well in LCS bitvectors, once it supports select queries.
   * Finding bwt-invariant subsequences using SA instead of CSA.
 * Implementation:
   * Use class-specific `size_type` instead of `uint64_t` when possible.